 Alexander Waltner – Destinavo

 Rome is the perfect honeymoon destination; there are so many romantic things to do.
 Start by wandering through the many incredible museums together.
-Don’t miss having pizza and a glass of wine in the Capitoline Museums’ rooftop terrace restaurant.
+Foodies can’t miss having pizza and a glass of wine in the Capitoline Museums’ rooftop terrace restaurant.
 The views over Rome’s skyline, with the domes of churches poking above the other buildings, is incredibly romantic.
 Admire more views of Rome from the roof of the Vatican.
 Walk inside the dome of Saint Peter Cathedral then climb the stairs to the roof where there are 360° views of the Vatican and Rome from the cupola at the top.
 Then go to the front and stand behind the huge statues at the front of the cathedral and join them gazing over Rome.

 Explore the ruins at the forum, and, if you’re a cat lover, visit the Torre Argentina cat Sanctuary, where 150 cats live safely among the ruins of ancient Roman temples.
 In the evening, share romantic al fresco dinners in Campo de Fiori.
 The nearby Hotel Raphael – Relais & Châteaux is a perfect choice for a honeymoon.
 Finally, take a pasta making class together on a rooftop terrace so you can share many more romantic Italian meals and memories throughout your life together.